+Note 12: Non-current assets - property, plant and equipment

+2019 2018

-2018 \$ 2017 \$
+\$ \$

-Freehold Land Ψ Ψ
+Freehold Land

 Opening net book amount 736,080 736,080

-Additions -
+Additions - · -

-Disposal -
+Disposal

 Closing net book amount 736,080 736,080

-Cost 736,080 736,080
+Cost Accumulated depreciation 736,080 736,080

-Accumulated depreciation - -

 Net book amount 736,080 736,080

 Note 13: Non-current assets - exploration and evaluation expenditure

-2018 2017
+2019 2018

 \$ \$

-Cost brought forward 7,503,090 7,294,318
+Cost brought forward 7,707,869 7,503,090

-Expenditure incurred during the year 204,779 208,772
+Expenditure incurred during the year 221,035 204,779

-Expenditure meaned during the year 7,707,869 7,503,090
+7,928,904 7,707,869

-Less impairment (7,707,869) (7,503,090)
+Less impairment (7,928,904) (7,707,869)

-Net exploration and evaluation expenditure
+Net exploration and evaluation expenditure carried forward -

-The above amounts represent costs of areas of interest carried forward as an asset and the group's share of costs under the arrangement with Santos QNT Pty Limited in accordance with the accounting policy set out in note 1(1).
+The above amounts represent costs of areas of interest carried forward as an asset and the Group's share of costs under the arrangement with Santos QNT Pty Limited in accordance with the accounting policy set out in note 1(m).
 The ultimate recoupment of deferred exploration and evaluation expenditure in respect of an area of interest carried forward is dependent upon the discovery of commercially viable reserves and the successful development and commercial exploitation of the respective areas or alternatively sale of the underlying areas of interest for at least their carrying value.
 Amortisation, in respect of the relevant area of interest, is not charged until a mining operation has commenced.

 The carrying amounts of the Group's exploration and evaluation assets are reviewed at each reporting date to determine whether there is any indication of impairment.
-The impairment charge of \$7.708M noted above primarily results from the ongoing low prices for oil/gas.
+The impairment charge of \$7.929M noted above primarily results from the ongoing low prices for oil/gas.
 Where an indicator of impairment exists, a formal estimate of the recoverable amount is made.
 The recoverable amount of the Group's exploration and evaluation assets are based on its fair value less costs of disposal.
 The recoverable amount of the Group's exploration and evaluation assets is nil.